 Briones is a small, very picturesque medieval hilltop town in the Rioja wine region, and indeed one of its hidden treasures.
-It has one of the richest cultural heritages in the whole of La Rioja.
-For not only do some of the best, and most long-lived wines emanate from this sub-zone, but it also offers beautiful scenery, a strong culinary tradition, perfectly intact medieval architecture, a wealth of culture and numerous boisterous festivals (fiestas) to keep you celebrating all night long.
-It is the only town in the region to be located on the right bank of the river Ebro, a privilege that offers visitors unrivaled panoramic views of the spectacular River Ebro Valley and the surrounding vineyards.
+It has one of the most vibrant cultural heritages in La Rioja.
+Not only do some of the best and most long-lived wines emanate from this sub-zone, but it also offers beautiful scenery and a strong culinary tradition.
+And perfectly intact medieval architecture, a wealth of culture, and numerous boisterous festivals (fiestas) keep you celebrating all night.
+In addition, it is the only town in the region to be located on the right bank of the River Ebro.
+This privilege offers visitors unrivaled panoramic views of the spectacular River Ebro Valley and the surrounding vineyards.

-Briones is located in La Rioja Alta, one of the three Rioja subzones (along with Rioja Baja and Rioja Alavesa) that have constituted this ancient wine appellation for centuries.
-La Rioja has a history of vine cultivation stretching back over a thousand years; the wines from this region are included in the oldest Denominación de Origen (appellation) in Spain.
-The settlement was founded in approximately the 2nd century BC when the Romans conquered Spain and controlled the area as a territory within the Empire.
+Briones is located in La Rioja Alta, one of the three Rioja subzones (along with Rioja Oriental and Rioja Alavesa) that have constituted this ancient wine appellation for centuries.
+La Rioja has a history of vine cultivation stretching over a thousand years; the wines from this region are included in Spain’s oldest Denominación de Origen (appellation).
+The settlement was founded in approximately the 2nd century BC when the Romans conquered Spain.
 Legend says that Briones got its name from the region’s original settlers, the Berones, who were Bronze Age nomads that occupied these lands long before the Roman army arrived.

-As the Roman civilization and its control of Western Europe collapsed in the 5th century AD due to the attacks of the Visigoth and other tribes, so too did their military presence in the Iberian Peninsula.
-The first visitors to the Rioja region were the Vandals, from modern-day East Germany, who were soon overthrown by the Germanic Tribe of the Visigoths.
-Officially, they ruled ‘Hispania’ as a territory under the stewardship of the Roman Emperor, although formal control and day-to-day administration were organized by the Visigoths.
-The Visigoth capital during this time was Toledo, and they kept a firm hold over Spain until the Moors from North Africa invaded in 711.
+As the Roman civilization and its control of Western Europe collapsed in the 5th century AD due to the Visigoth and other tribes’ attacks, so did their military presence in the Iberian Peninsula.
+The first visitors to the Rioja region were the Vandals from modern-day East Germany, who were soon overthrown by the Germanic Visigoths.
+Officially, they ruled ‘Hispania’ as a territory under the Roman Emperor’s stewardship, although the Visigoths organized formal control and day-to-day administration.
+During this time, the Visigoth capital was Toledo, and they kept a firm hold over Spain until the Moors from North Africa invaded in 711.

-Although the Islamic forces quickly subdued the population in Andalusia (southern Spain), northern Spain resisted conquest and several Christian Kingdoms remained independent from the Moorish territory of ‘Al-Andalus’, Briones and the Rioja region did briefly fall under Moorish control in the 9th century, before King Ordono of Navarra (an independent territory) reconquered the region in the mid-10th century.
-Briones and the Rioja region were subsequently handed over the Christian Kingdom of Castile in the mid-11th century.
-During this time, the ruler of Castile, King Ferdinand III, decided to cede control of Briones and other territories Rioja to his nephew, Diego Lopez de Haro.
+Although the Islamic forces quickly subdued the population in Andalusia (southern Spain), northern Spain resisted conquest.
+Although several Christian Kingdoms remained independent from the Moorish territory of ‘Al-Andalus,’ Briones and the Rioja region briefly fell under Moorish control in the 9th century before King Ordono of Navarra (an independent territory) reconquered the area in the mid-10th century.
+Briones and the Rioja region were handed over to the Christian Kingdom of Castile in the mid-11th century.
+During this time, the ruler of Castile, King Ferdinand III, decided to cede control of Briones and other territories of Rioja to his nephew, Diego Lopez de Haro.

-It was during this period that the wines of Rioja started to gain some official recognition, indeed during the Middle Ages, the wines were so important to the economy that the Major of the administrative capital, Logroño, banned carts from passing along the roads near to the bodegas, fearing that they would disturb the wines.
+It was during this period that the wines of Rioja started to gain some official recognition; indeed, during the Middle Ages, the wines were so crucial to the economy that the Major of the administrative capital, Logroño, banned carts from passing along the roads near to the bodegas, fearing that they would disturb the wines.
 Centuries before, Rioja also saw the birth of the Castilian (Spanish) language.
-The 13th-century poet, Gonzalo de Berceo, was the first recorded person to write in Spanish rather than Latin, immortalizing the wines of the region in verse.
+The 13th-century poet Gonzalo de Berceo was the first person recorded to write in Spanish rather than Latin, immortalizing the region’s wines in verse.

-Sadly, the 19th century would see many years of turmoil and conflict that engulfed Spain.
-After the French invasion of Spain during the Napoleonic wars, the country fought numerous wars to try and put down uprising across South America from independence seeking colonies, spurred on by Spain’s weakening international position.
+Sadly, the 19th century would have many years of turmoil and conflict engulfing Spain.
+After the French invasion of Spain during the Napoleonic wars, the country fought numerous battles to try and put down an uprising across South America from independence-seeking colonies, spurred on by Spain’s weakening international position.
 Conflict also arose domestically across Spain, with the various Carlist Wars engulfing the nation.
 The Carlists were a group who sought to restore an overthrown Monarchy in Spain.
-Briones actually sided with the Carlists, whilst the majority of La Rioja supported the modernizing liberals.
+Briones sided with the Carlists, while most of La Rioja supported the modernizing liberals.

-Despite the wars of the 19th century, it is during this period that the initial signs of a modern wine industry began developing in Rioja, with the first Bodega (winery) being founded in 1860 in the shape of Marques de Riscal.
-The Catalyst for this development was Phylloxera, a parasite that destroyed almost all of the vineyards in Bordeaux.
-This crisis encouraged French winemakers to look further afield and many experts from Bordeaux came to Rioja Alta and the lands surrounding Briones in the ninety-nineteenth century to found wine estates.
-They discovered favorable conditions for growing what are today the local varieties (Tempranillo, Garnach, Mazuelo, and Graciano) and also brought with them the first Cabernet Sauvignon vines.
+Despite the wars of the 19th century, during this period, the initial signs of a modern wine industry began developing in Rioja, with the first Bodega (winery) being founded in 1860 in the shape of Marques de Riscal.
+The Catalyst for this development was Phylloxera, a parasite that destroyed almost all of Bordeaux’s vineyards.
+This crisis encouraged French winemakers to look further afield.
+As a result, many experts from Bordeaux came to Rioja Alta and the lands surrounding Briones in the nineteenth century to found wine estates.
+They discovered favorable conditions for growing what are today the local varieties (Tempranillo, Garnacha, Mazuelo, and Graciano) and also brought with them the first Cabernet Sauvignon vines.
 And so, a vibrant wine industry was born!

-The 20th century would herald many changes, struggles, and upheavals, both for Spain and the Rioja region.
-The outbreak of the Spanish Civil War between the Nationals, who supported General Francisco Franco and the liberal republicans cost the lives of over 700,000 Spanish nationals and installed Franco as the Fascist Dictator of Spain from 1936-1975.
-Briones, like all Spanish towns, saw the effects of the War most severely in the communities’ division as people sought to declare sides.
-The subsequent outbreak of World War II had little effect on the population of Briones, as Spain remained neutral throughout the conflicts.
-After the death of Franco, Spain converted with surprising ease to democracy and has emerged as one of the most important cultural, economic and political forces in Europe today.
+The 20th century would herald many changes, struggles, and upheavals for Spain and the Rioja region.
+The outbreak of the Spanish Civil War between the Nationals, who supported General Francisco Franco, and the liberal republicans cost the lives of over 700,000 Spanish nationals and installed Franco as the Fascist Dictator of Spain from 1936-1975.
+Like all Spanish towns, Briones saw the War’s effects most severely in the communities’ division as people sought to declare sides.
+The subsequent outbreak of World War II had little impact on Briones’ population, as Spain remained neutral throughout the conflicts.
+After the death of Franco, Spain converted with surprising ease to democracy and has emerged as one of the most important cultural, economic, and political forces in Europe today.

-Of course, in addition to the events that dramatically changed the political landscape across Spain, key changes were happening closer to home within the Rioja wine-making industry.
-The wines of the region were officially recognized in 1926 with the establishment of the Consejo Regulador (regulatory board) the board was legally certified in 1953 as a government body.
-Then in 1991, a government order granted a superior designation to be added to the wines of Rioja – Denominacion de Origen Calificada Rioja (DOCa).
+Of course, in addition to the events that dramatically changed the political landscape across Spain, fundamental changes were happening closer to home within the Rioja wine-making industry.
+The region’s wines were officially recognized in 1926 with the establishment of the Consejo Regulador (regulatory board).
+The board was legally certified in 1953 as a government body.
+Then, in 1991, a government order granted a superior designation to be added to the wines of Rioja – Denominacion de Origen Calificada Rioja (DOCa).
 A proud day for the Riojan community!

-Today, Briones remains one of the most important vineyard sites in the Rioja Alta Region, a stunning vineyard location that is one of Spain’s most enchanting and captivating.
+Today, Briones remains one of the most prestigious vineyard sites in the Rioja Alta region, a stunning vineyard location that is one of Spain’s most enchanting.
 Managing to be both modern and thoroughly traditional at the same time, Briones has an outstanding artistic and historical heritage, a reflection of past and historically strategic position.
-It contains many grand houses, and according to historical research, the oldest dwelling in the region, which can be found in the beautiful Plaza de España.
-In fact, Briones epitomizes a typical Riojan town – a compact, friendly center of art, culture, and history with a wide choice of excellent restaurants nearby.
-Not to mention the Dinastía Vivanco Wine Museum on the outskirts of the town.
-So, you may come simply to drink Rioja all day long, or to appreciate the fine gastronomy and stunning landscape, but whatever you are searching for, we guarantee you won’t leave disappointed!
+It contains many grand houses, and according to historical research, the oldest dwelling in the region can be found in the beautiful Plaza de España.
+Briones epitomizes a typical Riojan town – a compact, friendly center of art, culture, and history with many excellent restaurants nearby.
+Also, you will find the excellent Dinastía Vivanco Wine Museum on the outskirts of the town.
+So, you may come to drink Rioja or to appreciate the superb gastronomy and stunning landscape.
+Still, whatever you are searching for, we guarantee you won’t leave disappointed!